freealise/freealise/AudioNoise.md

 (I'd make a formant filter, even with consonants
- y: f2, x: f1, z: sibilance or sonority)
+ y: f2, x: f1, z: sibilance or sonority
+ interface is touchscreen not mouse)

 https://github.com/AppGeo/web-audio-examples
 & piezoelement for 4th dimension; control sound location for movies